Evie Magazine

-Evie Magazine is an American alt-right women's magazine.
+Evie Magazine is an American alt-right (Note: Sources characterizing Evie Magazine as alt-right:) women's magazine.
 It was founded in February 2019 by husband and wife Gabriel Hugoboom and Brittany Martinez, with Martinez as editor-in-chief.
-Evie has published conspiracy theories, pseudoscientific content and anti-vaccine misinformation.
+Evie has published conspiracy theories, (Note: Sources describing Evies publication of conspiracy theories:) pseudoscientific content and anti-vaccine misinformation.
 (Note: Misinformation about COVID-19 and vaccines:) The physical magazine is released annually.

 History

-In a 2019 op-ed for Quillette, founder Brittany Martinez said Evies mission was to "empower, educate and entertain young women with content that celebrates femininity, encourages virtue, and offers a more honest perspective than they get elsewhere."
+Evie Magazine was founded in February 2019 by husband and wife Gabriel Hugoboom and Brittany Martinez.
 Evie has described itself as a "conservative Cosmo".

-In September 2022, Evie launched a femtech app called "28byEvie" (later renamed to 28.co), which requires users to input the first day of their last period to calculate the menstrual phases.
+In September 2022, Evie launched a femtech app called 28byEvie (later renamed to 28.co), also called 28, which requires users to input the first day of their last period to calculate the menstrual phases.
 The app's pro-life rhetoric and scientific basis are controversial.
 The app is funded by Peter Thiel among others.

 In December 2024, Evie released a "raw milkmaid" dress aimed at tradwives.

+By February 2025, according to internal analytics provided by the magazine's founders, Evies social media content had garnered approximately 100 million views.
+By April 2025, Evie had 210,000 Instagram followers.
+Evie also maintains a TikTok account.

 In May 2025, Evie was sued by Elle magazine owner Hachette Filipacchi Presse for trademark infringement.
 Hachette alleged that Evies logo was nearly identical to that of Elle.
+The case was settled and dismissed in November 2025.